microsoft/terminal/doc/specs/#2046 - Unified keybindings and commands, and synthesized action names.md

 instead be "Open new tab dropdown, index:1".
 That would help disambiguate the two.

+Following discussion, it was decided that this was in fact the cleanest solution, when accounting for both the needs of the new tab dropdown and the command palette.
+The [#5888] spec has been updated to reflect this.

 ## Future considerations

 * Some of these command names are starting to get _very_ long.
 Perhaps we need a